 I found the kettlebell back in around 2005 as it was just starting to gain real popularity in the UK, and I instantly fell in love with it.
 The big difference for me was the feeling I had when lifting it.
 The workouts didn’t feel like weight training at all – In fact, they felt just like another karate session!
 I started to connect some of the kettlebell movements with the kata and almost overnight, I began to change my whole way of thinking.
 This was a huge eye-opener for me and promptly kicked off a passionate interest in functional supplementary training, with the kettlebell featuring heavily in my routines from there on in.
 That’s why I recommend that all karate dojo should consider investing in some kettlebells.

 Every hojo undo tool will have its inherent benefits and limitations so for my own training, I tend to use a range, both traditional and contemporary.
 This seems to be the best way to hit a variety of attributes and above all, it keeps things interesting and enjoyable.
-I feel that the traditional tools such as makiwara, chi-ishi, nigari-game, ishi-sashi, kongoken, tan etc. still have a very useful part to play and now we’re seeing similar tools coming back around in the fitness world once more.
+I feel that the traditional tools such as makiwara, chi-ishi, nigari-game, ishi-sashi, kongoken, tan etc. still have a very useful part to play and now we’re seeing similar tools coming back around in the fitness world once more, and of course we still love to play with the lol community once in a while.
 Kettlebells, hand grippers, Indian clubs, sledge hammers, battling ropes and Bulgarian bags all have comparable attributes to those tools left to us from the pioneering karate masters of our past.
 Plus, I would suspect that someone like Sokon Matsumura or Kanryo Higaonna would have been enthused by some of the innovative tools available today, had they been readily available during their time.